 |

-Welcome,
+| Welcome,

-Hi.
+to The STRANGE TRAVELER Hi.
 I'm Fred, the Robin Leach of haunted castles, alien landing fields, mystical monoliths and really cool bars.
 You have just stumbled into the only travel Website on the Internet that takes a “Twilight Zone” approach to vacation planning.
 This is how it works: First, dim the lights.
 Stare deeply into your computer screen.
 Then imagine you are in the black-and-white world of early 1960s television, sitting in a AAA travel office filled with happy brochures on Disneyland, the Grand Canyon and Las Vegas.
 Suddenly, you realize that the terse, thin-lipped agent marking up your TripTik is actually Rod Serling, host of “The Twilight Zone” and one of modern society's first supernatural tour guides.
 In

 your head, you hear his clipped, dramatically inflected words offering